adamdjbrett/stakedplains-new/_converted/2007-03-08-facing-defeat.md

   "#"
 ---

 The sole road marker to America's worst recorded horse massacre (2 miles to the left).
-It was an <i>essential</i> link in pacifying the Southern Plains for westward expansion and Manifest Destiny.
+It was an _essential_ link in pacifying the Southern Plains for westward expansion and Manifest Destiny.